Girls Girls Girls

 (picture of a figure drawing session from Elena Bushan's sketchbook)

-Pin Ups and Its Influence in Tattooing
+Pin Ups and Their Influence on Tattooing

 I Want to be a Pin Up Master

-My tattooing aspirations are to be tattooing pin ups on people more than any other subjects.
-A girl with a dragon, a gorgeous amazon with a panther, a blossoming woman coming out of a rose, a cowgirl, a geisha, multiple girls, girls, girls!
+My tattooing aspirations are to be tattooing pin-ups on people more than any other subjects.
+A girl with a dragon, a gorgeous glamazon with a panther, a blossoming woman coming out of a rose, a cowgirl, a geisha, multiple girls, girls, girls!
 If I go back to my earliest sketchbooks, that is the one thing I've been drawing over and over again without fail.
-So what is the essence of a pin up?

-(Stencils of Pin ups from the archives of Smilin' Buddha)
+(Stencils of Pin-ups from the archives of Smilin' Buddha)

 Historically

 The term "pin-up" was coined from pinning up posters of gorgeous ladies onto the walls.
 As actresses and models posed for calendars, cigarette cartons, postcards and posters, the girls became household decorations.
 These glamorous images, often semi-nude, varied from fantasy to everyday scenes, reflecting the societal norms of the 1940s-1950s.
-From biker girls in garages to soldier girls on planes, each pin-up offered a moment of allure and escape real life.
+From biker girls in garages to soldier girls on planes, each pin-up offered a moment of allure and escape from real life.

-But let's not forget, nude art has ancient roots, and pin-ups are just one branch of this tradition.
-I argue that pin-ups are evolving, and we are in the era of the "Instagram Girlies".
-This digital age has reshaped the aesthetics and accessibility of semi-nude photography making society consume the fantasy women more than ever before.
+This digital age has reshaped the aesthetics and accessibility of semi-nude photography, making society consume the fantasy of women more than ever before.
 What remains timeless about pin-ups is the attitude and the celebration of beauty and the female form.

 In tattooing